drmonkeyninja/cakephp-social-share/README.md

 The aim of the plugin is to keep things simple.
 It doesn't come packaged with any JavaScript and I leave design decisions up to you.
 You can choose whether you want to use text, images, sprites or an icon font for your links.

-Social Share currently supports Delicious, Digg, Evernote, Facebook, Friend Feed, Google Bookmarks, Google+, LinkedIn, Newsvine, Pinterest, Pocket, Reddit Slashdot, simple email, StumbleUpon, Technorati, Tumblr and Twitter.
+Social Share currently supports Delicious, Digg, Evernote, Facebook, Friend Feed, Google Bookmarks, Google+, LinkedIn, Newsvine, Pinterest, Pocket, Reddit Slashdot, simple email, StumbleUpon, Technorati, Tumblr, Twitter and WhatsApp.

 Installation
 ------------